The Original 1968 & 1969 Pink Paisely Telecaster

 |---|---|---|

-| Neck Construction | Maple cap fretboard — no skunk stripe | One-piece maple — walnut skunk stripe |
+| Neck Construction | Maple cap fretboard, no skunk stripe | One-piece maple, walnut skunk stripe |

 | Headstock Plug | None | Walnut plug present |

-| Heel Stamp Ink | Black ink | Black ink (early) / Green ink (late) |
+| Heel Stamp Ink | Black ink | Black ink (early) or green ink (late) |

-| Potentiometers | CTS 1MΩ — 137-66XX date code | CTS 1MΩ — 137-66XX date code |
+| Potentiometers | CTS 1MΩ, 137-66XX date code | CTS 1MΩ, 137-66XX date code |

 | Knobs | Knurled flat-top chrome brass | Knurled flat-top chrome brass |